 We are frequently instructed by Tier 1 Entrepreneur Visa holders who have been refused their Tier 1 Entrepreneur extension.

-It’s extremely frustrating, and can result in having to start a new extension application and potentially having to leave the UK if your visa has expired – adding to costs and disrupting both business and family life.
+It’s extremely frustrating to be refused an extension and can result in having to start a new extension application and potentially having to leave the UK if your visa has expired – adding to costs and disrupting both business and family life.

 There are many reasons why the Home Office denies entrepreneur extensions.
 In this article, we look at some of the more common grounds for refusal, but given what is at stake – your permission to remain in the UK lawfully and to become eligible for settlement – taking advice on your extension application can help to ensure errors are avoided and that you are putting forward your strongest case.

 The Tier 1 Entrepreneur extension process is rarely straightforward.
 In most cases, it is even more demanding on applicants than the initial visa application.
 This is because the Home Office is looking for evidence that you have satisfied the requirements under your initial visa during your most recent period of leave.
 Extensive documentation is therefore essential to support your Tier 1 Entrepreneur extension application and to verify your continued eligibility under the visa route.

 For your Entrepreneur Visa to be eligible for an extension, you will need to score at least 95 points under the points-based criteria, comprising:

 - Attributes: 75 points